Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Related Areas

-Deception detection aims at identifying the existence of deceptive behaviors, namely whether a person is lying to others, which is crucial for personal and public safety.
+\textbf{Deception Detection}: It aims at identifying the existence of deceptive behaviors, which is crucial for personal and public safety.
 In earlier research, both verbal and nonverbal cues play important roles in deception detection~\cite{alaskar2022deceptionsurvey}.
 Verbal cues mainly refer to the linguistic characteristics of the statement while non-verbal cues include neurological, visual, and vocal indicators.
-For video-based detection, \cite{krishnamurthy2018deep} combine visual, audio, text, and micro-expression features to predict if a courtroom trial is of deceptive nature.
-Though video misinformation is not always conveyed by perceptible deceptive behaviors, the techniques used for detecting deception might help detect misinformative monologue videos in which a video creator narrates a false news story to deceive audiences.